-Then also check out my chopped green bean salad with a garlicky cream cheese dressing!
+Then you should also check out my chopped green bean salad with a garlicky cream cheese dressing!
 Or do you prefer to keep it light and fresh?
-Then take also look at my Thai chopped prawn salad!
+Then also take a look at my Thai chopped prawn salad!

 - 10,5 oz floury potatoes (300 g)